 Craig is also a member of the National Athletic Trainers’ Association, Ohio Athletic Trainers’ Association, and the Greater Cincinnati Athletic Trainers’ Association.
 He is a Certified Instructor of CPR/Sports Safety Training with the American Red Cross.
 He also is an Approved Clinical Instructor for the Athletic Training Programs of both the College of Mt.
 St. Joe and the University of Cincinnati; which provides high school internship opportunities for their athletic training students.

-Bill is the athletic trainer at Mount Notre Dame High School since 2006.
-He is a Cincinnati native who received his Bachelor’s degree from the University of Cincinnati in 1990.
+Bill is a Cincinnati native who received his Bachelor’s degree from the University of Cincinnati in 1990.
 After a season as an athletic trainer with the Erie Sailors in the New York – Penn minor league baseball league.
 Next, he went to Eastern Illinois University to complete his M.S. in Exercise Science in 1992.
 Upon returning to Cincinnati, Bill worked at Colerain H.S. and Elder H.S, while working with the Cincinnati Reds and Bengals in their respective scoreboards for fifteen years.
-Currently, in addition to his duties at MND, Bill assists at many of the local Beacon high schools assisting Moeller, LaSalle and others as well as covering the United States National Junior Tennis tournaments, high school physicals and teaches CPR and First Aid.
+Currently assists at many of the local Beacon high schools as well as covering the United States National Junior Tennis tournaments, high school physicals and teaches CPR and First Aid.
 When he is away from Beacon, Bill volunteers at his children’s school in many areas, from the working at the festival, taking care of the fields, the library, and the cafeteria.
 Bill and his wife Linda are the proud parents of four children: Steve, Angela, Nick and David.

 Joe has been the athletic trainer at CHCA since 2004.
 He completed his Bachelors degree in Health Promotion & Education with emphasis in Athletic Training from the University of Cincinnati in 1998.
 He spent one year as an intern with the Cincinnati Bengals, then completed his graduate assistantship with a Masters degree in Exercise Physiology from Auburn University in 2001.
 In addition to his high school responsibilities, he works with Dr. Peter Cha during his clinic hours.
 He assists in casting, home exercise instruction and post operative care.
 In his free time he likes to complete home improvement projects, watching UC, Auburn and Bengal football.
 He lives in Northern Kentucky with his wife and son, Sacha and Andrew, and with their pud named Fez.